 The Level 3 Diploma in Sports Massage is for those individuals that wish to learn and develop the knowledge and skills to be able to provide sports massage therapy to a range of clients who have no underlying pathological conditions and are looking to develop the skills that will help them register with the Sports Therapy Organisation (STO).

-The Level 3 Diploma in Sports Massage is awarded by Active IQ and is recognised by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA)
+The Level 3 Diploma in Sports Massage is awarded by Active IQ.

 To book - choose your preferred course dates below

 Practical assessments will take place on Tuesday 11th June and Wednesday 12th June 2024.